 Treatment options by phase

 The immediate goals of treatment are to reduce any symptoms of CML.
-The longer-term goals are to decrease or get rid of the cells with the Philadelphia chromosome to slow down or prevent the disease from moving to blast crisis.
-Treatment will often first include one of the TKIs mentioned above.
+The longer-term goals are to decrease or get rid of the cells with the Philadelphia chromosome to slow down or prevent the disease from moving to blast phase.
+Treatment will often first include a TKI (see Targeted therapy, above).
 An ALLO stem cell transplantation would be considered afterwards only if TKI treatment does not work.

 The same drugs used for chronic phase CML may also be used for accelerated phase CML.
 Although treatment with a TKI can work well for accelerated phase CML, it is less likely to work as well as it does for chronic phase CML.
-Dasatinib or nilotinib are more effective in providing longer remissions, but many patients have a recurrence within about two years.
+Dasatinib or nilotinib are more effective in providing longer remissions, but many patients have the CML return within about 2 years.
 Therefore, an ALLO stem cell transplantation should be considered when possible.
 If an ALLO stem cell transplantation is not recommended or if a matched donor cannot be found, the treatment plan may include a different TKI or a clinical trial.

-For most patients, a diagnosis of refractory leukemia is very stressful and, at times, difficult to bear.
-Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
+For most people, a diagnosis of resistant leukemia can be very stressful.
+You and your family are encouraged to talk about how you feel with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.

 It is not yet proven whether imatinib, dasatinib, or nilotinib, or the newer drugs bosutinib, ponatinib, or omacetaxine can cure CML.
 A remission is when leukemia cannot be detected in the body by cytogenetic testing and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the leukemia will come back.
 While many remissions are permanent, it is important to talk with your doctor about the possibility of the disease returning.
-Understanding your risk of recurrence and the treatment options may help you feel more prepared if the leukemia does return.
-Learn more about coping with the fear of recurrence.
+Understanding your risk of having the disease come back and the treatment options may help you feel more prepared if the leukemia does return.
+Learn more about coping with the fear of the CML returning.

-If the leukemia does return despite the original treatment, it is called recurrent leukemia.
-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
-After testing is finished, you and your doctor will talk about your treatment options.
+If the leukemia does return despite the original treatment, a new cycle of testing will begin again to learn as much as possible about the disease.
+After this testing is done, you and your doctor will talk about the treatment options.
 Often the treatment plan will include the treatments described above such as targeted therapy, chemotherapy, and immunotherapy, but they may be used in a different combination or given at a different dose.
-Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent leukemia.
+Your doctor may suggest clinical trials that are studying new ways to treat this type of leukemia.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

-People with recurrent leukemia often experience emotions such as disbelief or fear.
-Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
-Learn more about dealing with cancer recurrence.
+People with leukemia that has come back after remission often experience emotions such as disbelief or fear.
+You are encouraged to talk with the health care team about these feelings and ask about support services to help you cope.
+Learn more about dealing with CML that comes back.

 Recovery from leukemia is not always possible.
 If the leukemia cannot be cured or controlled, the disease may be called advanced or terminal.